charkes/hypercard-center/HyperTalkReference/properties/showLines.md

 # showLines

-` set `[`the`]<code> showLines of [ph:field] ¬     to [ph:trueOrFalse]
+`set [the] showLines of [ph:field] to [ph:trueOrFalse]`

-</code>The `showLines` property returns or sets whether the text baselines of a field appear.
+The `showLines` property returns or sets whether the text baselines of a field appear.
 It corresponds to the Show Lines check box in a Field Info dialog box.

 The default value is false (meaning that the baselines are invisible).

 Setting the `showLines` property to true sets the `fixedLineHeight `property to true.
-Setting `the showLines` to false has no effect on` the fixedLineHeight`.
+Setting `the showLines` to false has no effect on `the fixedLineHeight`.

 Note: The `showLines` property  has no effect for scrolling fields.

 ## Examples